gdarko/woocommerce-direct-debit-payment/README.md

 It's fairly simple, please follow the instructions
 * Install the plugin
 * Go to Dashboard > WooCommerce > Settings > Checkout > Enable the Direct Debit Payments
+* Go to WooCommerce > Orders, View an order and here you can find the IBAN and BIC entered by the customer

 # Settings
 Currently there are two fileds.